Anirudh-Madarapu/Tree-algorithms-in-Java/README.md

             /    \  /     \      /   \
            (8) (9) (10)  (11)  (12) (13)

-  # For question 4

-  For question 4, I have used a nest while loops.
+I have used a nest while loops.
 The key idea here, as bose told me, is pointers.
 There has to be a way to come back to the node that we have visited.
 First we will set two pointers, temp and temp2.
 One pointer will by default will point to head and other pointer is just a node.
 We will instantitate a while loop here.
 The while loop will iteratively go through the tree.
 The temp will point to head initially, whereas for temp2 the method will go left of temp and then go keep on go till right until the right child is null.
 Once the right child is null, we will make point temp2's right child to temp.
 This way we still have a way to come to our head.
 If temp2's right is same as temp, we will check if temp's left is null.
 If its not, we go to left of the temp child.
 We continue the same process until temp's left is null.
 Once we reach temp's left equals null, that means we have come to left most node of the tree.
 We will return the value of this node and go to right.
 You might be wondering that there is no right child to last child.
 However, as we have been establsihing connection between temp and temp2, we can go back to parent.
 We will return the parent and remove temp2's connection with temp.
 Now, we will go to right tree and do the same process until we reach the right most node of the tree.

   To get better picture of the method(), we will consider the follwing example.